Frequently Asked Questions (FAQ)

 - Registering to coach or to be an adult volunteer within the DGSA is easy.
 As you register your daughter(s) online for softball, register yourself as an adult, too.
 There is no fee for adult registration.
 (There's usually a free t-shirt in it for you, too!)
 Registering yourself online alerts us to your interest in coaching, identifies who your daughter is (to make sure you coach for her team), and allows us to easily communicate with you and assign you to a team.
-All adult volunteers are required to submit to a criminal background check and a check against the Indiana Sheriff's Sex Offender Registry on a yearly basis.
-Criminal background checks are at no cost to adult volunteers, and we will give interested volunteers instructions on how to complete one.
+All adult volunteers will have a criminal background check and a check against the Indiana Sheriff's Sex Offender Registry on a yearly basis.
+Criminal background checks are at no cost to adult volunteers.

 What if there are more coaches than teams?
 How do you prioritize coaching requests?

 - This very rarely happens, but if it does, we give top priority to DGSA board members, then to adults who have coached within the DGSA in the past, then to adults who have coached in some other capacity outside of the DGSA.
 Even if we have too many adults requesting to head coach a team, we can always use assistant coaches.
 If you want to help out, we'll find a way to make it happen.

 I don't want to coach, but do you need help with anything else?